Growing Profits and Cash Flow – The fifth of the Five Obsessions of Elite Organizations®

 Scoreboards and Performance: A Personal Example

-It is a psychological fact that people perform differently when they know how their performing against certain goals, or against other individuals or teams.
+It is a psychological fact that people perform differently when they know how they’re performing against certain goals, or against other individuals or teams.
 A few months ago, I took up cycling as a form of exercise.
 Since I’m purely doing this for the exercise, I passed on getting an expensive road bike and settled for a hybrid city bike.
 I’ve got a 10-mile route I ride several days per week and there’s about 500 feet of elevation change, so for a novice looking for exercise, it’s a good route.
 When I started riding, it was taking me about 45 minutes to complete the circuit.

 I use an app to track my time, distance, average speed, and a few other points of data.
 One particular day, as I was climbing a 1.5-mile hill on the route, another cyclist passed me.
 Granted, he had a nice road bike and all the fancy gear and cycling clothes, while I was in gym shorts, a t-shirt, and sneakers…but I got frustrated at the thought of being passed.
 So in response, I put forth more effort, changed gears to pick up a little more speed, and was actually able to stay on pace with him for the rest of the climb.